WilliamBUG/TIVA/README.md

 Welcome to the implementation of the **TIVA** (Through Independent Variables Automatically) for Provably Invariance Learning without Domain Information (ICML 2023)! 🎉

-📝 **Note:** The full code is currently being organized and will be released in the future.
+📝 **Note:** The current implementation is the synthetic experiment in Section 4.
+The full code is currently being organized and will be released in the future.

 This work builds upon the **ZIN** project.
 Don't forget to check out the [ZIN repository](https://github.com/linyongver/ZIN_official/tree/main) for more details. 👀